racc-costa/dockerfiles/rhel/README.md

-# Red Hat Enterprise Linux image and Red Hat Enterprise Linux image with OpenSSH Server
+# Red Hat Enterprise Linux and Red Hat Enterprise Linux with OpenSSH Server

 This image is based on the official version of Red Hat Enterprise Linux .